struggling-student/LaTeX-Templates/README.md

 ## Lecture Notes Template

-The `lecture_notes.tex` file provides a template for organizing lecture notes.
+The `notes.tex` file provides a template for organizing lecture notes.
 It includes sections for topics, subtopics, and examples.
 You can easily add your own content and modify the formatting to suit your needs.

 <p float="left">
   <img src="./resources/notes-1.png" alt="alt-text-1" width="45%" />